 The same goes for your tax refund.
-How many people do you know who take that “free money” and use it to buyburn it all on new furniture or a 55-inch flat screen?
+How many people do you know who take that “free money” and burn it all on new furniture or a 55-inch flat screen?
 Here’s a tip: Your tax refund isn’t free money from the government.
-They’re simply just giving you back the money you already paid them because you gave them too much.
+They’re just giving you back the money you already paid them because you gave them too much.
 Take that refund and put it directly toward paying off a big chunk of your student loans!

 6. Increase Your Income With a Side Hustle

 If your biggest problem is income, pick up a part-time job on the nights or weekends that can help you stack cash quickly.
 Then, toss that extra cash directly at your student loan debt!
 There’s a ton of side hustle options out there—everything from driving an Uber, to walking dogs, to house-sitting.

 Remember, the extra job won’t last forever.
 You’re just trying to get intense and kick that student loan debt out of your life.